 People are experiencing stigmas about their housing that are real, pervasive, and dehumanizing.
 Lack of housing is real challenge for homeless people with disabilities (i.e., earning Social Security Income only).
 Stigmas about housing and privilege show up in school settings and affect children.

 More detail on the results of this work can be found in the Public Involvement Comprehensive Report.
-Additional public involvement occurred after the draft Housing Action Plan was released.
-A summary of what we heard is provided in Appendix C.

 2.3 Housing Needs Assessment (HNA) - What we learned